 Again, there are also specific regulations regarding merchants who offer free trial periods (see the links above to learn more).

-- Before completing the initial purchase, make sure the cardholder knows what is involved in the recurring payment process.
+- Before completing the initial purchase, ensure the cardholder knows what is involved in the recurring payment process.
 Ask the cardholder to agree to the terms of service by signing or clicking “accept.”

-- Process the first recurring payment like a normal CNP transaction: send AVS information, the card security code, and the expiration date along with the authorization request.
+- Process the first recurring payment like a standard CNP transaction: send AVS information, the card security code, and the expiration date along with the authorization request.

 - Disclose all additional fees and restrictions, including any termination fees.

 - If you’re offering a free trial, make it very clear upfront.
 Tell users the exact length of the free trial.
 Send them a notice when the end of the trial is approaching.